Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Abstract

 \section{Abstract}

-Object-oriented data analysis is a fascinating and developing field in modern statistical science with the potential to make significant and valuable contributions to biomedical applications.
-This statistical framework allows for the formalization of new methods to analyze complex data objects that capture more information than traditional clinical biomarkers.
-The paper applies the object-oriented framework to analyzing and predicting physical activity as measured by accelerometers.
-As opposed to traditional summary metrics, we utilize a recently proposed representation of physical activity data as a distributional object, providing a more sophisticated and complete profile of individual energetic expenditure in all ranges of monitoring intensity.
-For this purpose of predicting these distributional objects, we propose a novel hybrid Fréchet regression model and apply it to US population accelerometer data from NHANES 2011–2014.
-The semi-parametric character of the new model allows us to introduce non-linear effects for essential variables, such as age, that are known from a biological point of view to have nuanced effects on physical activity.
-At the same time, the inclusion of a global for linear term retains the advantage of interpretability for other variables, particularly categorical covariates such as ethnicity and sex.
-The results obtained in our analysis are helpful from a public health perspective and may lead to new strategies for optimizing physical activity interventions in specific American subpopulations.
+{Object-oriented data analysis is a fascinating and evolving field in modern statistical science, with the potential to make significant contributions to biomedical applications.
+This statistical framework facilitates the development of new methods to analyze complex data objects that capture more information than traditional clinical biomarkers.
+This paper applies the object-oriented framework to analyze physical activity levels, measured by accelerometers, as response objects in a regression model.
+Unlike traditional summary metrics, we utilize a recently proposed representation of physical activity data as a distributional object, providing a more nuanced and complete profile of individual energy expenditure across all ranges of monitoring intensity.
+A novel hybrid Fréchet regression model is proposed and applied to US population accelerometer data from National Health and Nutrition Examination Survey (NHANES) 2011-2014.
+The semi-parametric nature of the model allows for the inclusion of nonlinear effects for critical variables, such as age, which are biologically known to have subtle impacts on physical activity.
+Simultaneously, the inclusion of linear effects preserves interpretability for other variables, particularly categorical covariates such as ethnicity and sex.
+The results obtained are valuable from a public health perspective and could lead to new strategies for optimizing physical activity interventions in specific American subpopulations.}